Hyperaktiv-ai/hyperaktiv.github.io/pages/Amplitude_Hyperaktiv.md

 ---
 layout: default
-title: Amplitude to Hyperaktiv
+title: Hyperkativ with Amplitude
 parent: Tracking setup
-nav_order: 4
+nav_order: 1
 description: "How to connect Hyperaktiv in Amplitude"
 ---
 {% include variables.md %}
 {% raw %}

-# Integration with Hyperaktiv
+# Integrating Hyperaktiv and Amplitude

 1. Request an authentication key from us on [Slack community]
 2. Create a project in [Amplitude] :